Scent of a Baby, acts as a reward for cuddling and snuggling the baby | Brain Blogger http://t.co/Dy6w7m0djR

 Parent-to-parent advice on feeding, soothing, and more during baby’s first days at home.

 It’s been six weeks since our daughter, Clementine, was born.
-She’s finally sleeping better and going longer between feedings.
+She’s finally sleeping better and going longer between feedings after we visited the pediatric sleep consultant.
 She’s also becoming more alert when she’s awake.
 My husband and I, on the other hand, feel like we’ve been hit by a truck.
 I’m amazed that we’ve muddled through.
 Here are tips from seasoned parents and baby experts to make your first month easier.
 Bebitza have multi-award winning breastfeeding covers.

 Hints for Nursing